-- meetings with the principal and teachers with specific responsibilities on the preinspection visit; - a meeting with representatives from the governors; - meetings with groups of children; and - the opportunity for the parents, teaching and support staff to complete a confidential questionnaire.
+- meetings with the principal and teachers with specific responsibilities on the pre-inspection visit; - a meeting with representatives from the governors; - · meetings with groups of children; and - the opportunity for the parents, teaching and support staff to complete a confidential questionnaire.

-Owing to the action short of strike, this evidence base was not available, as has been referenced in the body of the inspection report.
+Where, owing to the action short of strike, this evidence base was not available, it has been referenced in the body of the inspection report.